AmbiML/sparrow-cantrip-full/docs/Testing.md

 crate with wrappers around the Rust implementations for use by C code;
 this is mostly intended to exercise sel4-sys.

+Note the sel4test target uses a debug build; this is consistent with how upstream works.
+The sel4test+wrapper target however uses a release build of the user mode pieces to reduce the space overhead of the Rust wrappers.

 Not all target platforms may support the above make targets.

 ### Shell tests